IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_fetch.rst

 Synopsis
 --------
 - Retrieve the contents of a z/OS data set or member and store the content to a local file.
-- Write data to a z/OS data set or member from a local file.